sco1/skyportal/README.md

 ### Proxy API - `"proxy"`
 Query a user-specified proxy server using the URL and API key provided in `secrets.py`.

-For authentication, the API is assumed to expect an key provided in the `"x-api-key"` header.
+For authentication, the API is assumed to expect an API key provided in the `"x-api-key"` header.

 The proxy API is assumed to expect three parameters:
   * `lat`, center latitude, decimal degrees